vicious-widgets/vicious/README.md

 Supported platforms: Linux.

 - Arguments:
-  * takes the RAID array ID as an argument
+  * Takes the RAID array ID as an argument
 - Returns:
-  * returns 1st value as the number of assigned, and 2nd as active, devices in the array
+  * Returns 1st value as the number of assigned, and 2nd as active, devices in the array

 **vicious.widgets.thermal**